VisualPhysiologyDB/visual-physiology-opsin-db/README.md

 _VPOD_, a database opsin data and machine-learning models to predict phenotype.
 **Summary**
 Here, we report a newly compiled database of all heterologously expressed opsin genes with λmax phenotypes called the Visual Physiology Opsin Database (VPOD).
 VPOD_1.0 contains 864 unique opsin genotypes and corresponding λmax phenotypes collected across all animals from 73 separate publications.

-We use VPOD data and [deepBreaks ](https://github.com/omicsEye/deepbreaks)(an ML tool designed for exploring genotype-phenotype associations) to show regression-based machine learning (ML) models often reliably predict λmax, account for non-additive effects of mutations on function, and identify functionally critical amino acid sites.
+We use VPOD data and [deepBreaks](https://github.com/omicsEye/deepbreaks)(an ML tool designed for exploring genotype-phenotype associations) to show regression-based machine learning (ML) models often reliably predict λmax, account for non-additive effects of mutations on function, and identify functionally critical amino acid sites.

+---

 # VPOD user guide #